-CA key operations, for example, key generation, backup, & recovery, that involve an HSM are performed in a 'CA key ceremony'.
+CA key generation that involves an HSM is performed in a 'CA key ceremony'.
 All CA key ceremonies are performed in a secure, controlled area.
 During the ceremony, at least two authorised Sectigo personnel are present at all times.
-For key generation ceremonies it may be required that authorised auditors be present to witness the CA key ceremonies.
+It may be required that authorised auditors be present to witness the CA key ceremonies.
 No other persons are allowed in the secure area during the key ceremonies to protect against information loss through tampering or overseeing.
 All visible 'Sensitive' information is kept to a minimum at all times during the CA key ceremonies.